A Circular Walk from Rylstone Up to Cracoe Fell

 Once back in Rylstone glance back towards the ridge and the faraway monuments.
 Why not give yourself a pat on the back.
 You’ll see a signpost for the nearby Angel Inn.
 It’s a three minute car journey and serves truly excellent and hearty pub fare.
 You know what to do from here.

-• Location: The starting point, Rylstone, is located adjacent to the B6265 between Skipton and Grassington.
+- Where: Rylstone is adjacent to the B6265 between Skipton and Grassington.

-• Noteworthy Landmarks: The path between Cracoe and nearby Burnsall takes you past the Cracoe Reef Knolls.
-These Limestone Hills are remnants of an ancient coral reef, formed in a prehistoric sea millions of years ago.
+- Anything else: Between Cracoe and nearby Burnsall there a series of Limestone Hills known as the Cracoe Reef Knolls.
+These geological remnants of an ancient coral reef were formed in a prehistoric sea millions of years ago.